brunohensel/brunohensel.dev/content/posts/partially-applied-function-example.md

 Having partially applied functions is possible because Kotlin allows functions to be passed in as arguments or returned by other functions.
 Such a way of doing it is known as [Higher-order functions](https://kotlinlang.org/docs/lambdas.html#higher-order-functions).
 Below, we will see a practical usage of this technique.

-**Note:** As we will see above, this might incur a run-time overhead due to the creation of additional closures and anonymous functions.
+**Note:** As we will see below, this might incur a run-time overhead due to the creation of additional closures and anonymous functions.

 ## Use case
 I was working on one of my never-finished side projects to try out new technologies and one of the tasks I had to implement was to display images.
 The Android App consumes [TMDB](https://developer.themoviedb.org/) API.
 According to the documentation, you'll need three pieces of data to generate a fully working image URL: `base_url`, a `file_size` and a `file_path` (backdrop, logo, or poster).

 The first two we can retrieve from the `/configuration` endpoint.
-However, we need to decide which size is more suitable for our component based on its size.
+However, we need to decide which _file_size_ is more suitable for our component based on its size.
-At the end, we need to have a URL that looks like this one: _image.tmdb.org/t/p/original/wwemzKWzjKYJFfCeiB57q3r4Bcm.svg_. [source](https://developer.themoviedb.org/docs/image-basics)
+At the end, we need to have a URL that looks like this one: _image.tmdb.org/t/p/original/wwemzKWzjKYJFfCeiB57q3r4Bcm.svg_.
+[Source](https://developer.themoviedb.org/docs/image-basics)

-Currently, I have yet to implement any persistent solution (SQL, Room, or SharedPreferences), and left the URL construction to be made on the UI layer is error-prone, and we would be leaking information about how to build an image URL.
+Currently, I have yet to implement any persistent solution (SQL, Room, or SharedPreferences), and left the URL construction to be made on the UI layer is error-prone, and we would be leaking information about what is needed to build a working image URL.

 The network DTO would look like this: